jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/01-contribute-to-documentation.md

 Contributing to the documentation is as easy as writing in text files.
 The VIVA Plus documentation is written using Markdown.
 The documentation is build with MkDocs.

+### Install MkDocs

-First step to contributing to the documentation is inataling MkDocs.
+First step to contributing to the documentation is inatalling MkDocs.
 Follow instructions at [mkdocs.org](https://www.mkdocs.org/#getting-started).

 MkDocs lets you preview your documentation as you work on it.
 To preview the documentation, go to the same directory as `mkdocs.yml` and start the built-in dev-server by running the command